March 23, 2021

 On the flip side, there were also, from a qualitative standpoint, several notable benefits that went beyond developing an intimate relationship with the feng shui of my bathroom.
 For example, my prayer time, devotional reading, meditation, and breathwork/breath-hold time seemed hyper-focused, extremely high quality, and deeply spiritual—the reasons for which are detailed in books like Atomic Power With God Through Fasting and Prayer and a Hunger For God.
 As I've noted in other articles, fasting paired with breathwork, meditation, and prayer are the turkey and cranberry (pardon the pun) of the spiritual disciplines kingdom.

 In addition, while I'm typically quite sleepy a couple of hours after dinner, I instead found myself with more energy than usual in the evening, despite being a bit sluggish the rest of the day.
 In fact, my energy levels were so high late into the night that I wound up needing to use high-dose melatonin (in this case, two nightly 200 mg Sandman melatonin suppositories from Dr. John Lieurance) to get quality deep sleep.
 My wife (you guessed it), on the other hand, felt fine and slept like a baby.
-Interestingly, while energy was high, drive was low.
+Interestingly, while energy was high, libido was low.
 Neither my wife nor I craved or desired sex at all during any of the five days.

 Now, let's dive into some of the quantitative variables I measured.